-In 2016 the Zika virus spread rapidly from south America to north America affecting also some islands in the Pacific and the southeast Asia, so WHO declared Zika a pandemic issue.
-Zika virus is a flavivirus transmitted by mosquitoes, mainly Aedes aegypti and also albopictus.
-The virus determines mild symptoms as fever, rash, conjunctivitis, muscle and joint pain, malaise or headache, but Zika virus infection during pregnancy can spread from the mother to the baby and can cause severe defects to the fetuses.
-Infants often born with microcephaly and other congenital malformations and developmental problems.
-Additionally, an increased risk of neurologic complications is associated with Zika virus infection in adults and children, including Guillain-Barré syndrome, neuropathy and myelitis.
+In 2016, the Zika virus spread rapidly from south America to north America, while also affecting some islands in the Pacific and southeast Asia, so WHO declared Zika a pandemic issue.
+The Zika virus is a flavivirus transmitted by mosquitoes, mainly Aedes aegypti and also albopictus.
+The virus determines mild symptoms such as fever, rash, conjunctivitis, muscle and joint pain, malaise or headache, but Zika virus infection during pregnancy can spread from the mother to the baby and cause severe defects to fetuses.
+Infants are often born with microcephaly and other congenital malformations and developmental problems.
+Additionally, an increased risk of neurologic complications is associated with Zika virus infection in adults and children, including the Guillain-Barré syndrome, neuropathy and myelitis.

-Computer-aided drug design (CADD) techniques are used to speed-up the early-stage drug development allowing the selection of new active compounds.
-Through virtual screening large virtual chemical libraries can be screened to find active molecules for query targets.
-Virtual screening techniques can be divided in ligand-based and structure-based if they use the structure of an active molecule to find similar compounds or they use the structure of the target to identify putative ligands, respectively.
-In the last years, the growing availability of protein structures, resolved by structural biologists, progressively raised the possibility to deploy structure-based drug design.
-Key for the success of the structure-based drug design is the evaluation of a chemical space big enough to allow the identification of chemical structures having the best complementary pattern of interactions with the biological target under investigation along with other phys-chem characteristics as well as novelty and synthesis feasibility.
+Computer-aided drug design (CADD) techniques are used to speed-up the early-stage drug development process enabling the selection of new active compounds.
+Through virtual screening, large virtual chemical libraries can be screened to find active molecules for query targets.
+Virtual screening techniques can be subdivided into ligand-based and structure-based ones, depending on whether they use the structure of an active molecule to find similar compounds or the structure of the target to identify putative ligands, respectively.
+In recent years, the growing availability of protein structures, resolved by structural biologists, has progressively raised the possibility to deploy structure-based drug design.
+The key to the success of structure-based drug design is the evaluation of a chemical space big enough to enable the identification of chemical structures having the best complementary pattern of interactions with the biological target under investigation, along with other phys-chem characteristics, as well as novelty and synthesis feasibility.

-Dompé SpA, through its dedicated Drug Discovery Platform, invested since 2010 in a proprietary software for computer aided drug design (CADD).
-The most relevant tool is the de novo structure based virtual screening software LiGen™ (Ligand Generator), co-designed in collaboration with the Italian super computer center CINECA.
-LiGen™, as a distinguish features, has been designed and developed to run on High Performance Computing (HPC) architectures.
-To maintain the performance primate beyond 2020, Dompé decided to take the opportunity of embed in LiGen™ the emerging and most innovative technologies and new programming paradigms, that are leading the transition to exa-scale computing era.
-In the ANTAREX framework, Dompé fully exploited the combination of excellence in HPC software design, development and tuning of the Politecnico di Milano and the World-Class competences of CINECA in the deployment and optimization of extreme-scale computer simulations.
-Thus, at the end of the project, Dompé was able to obtain a 100X of performance increase due to the redesign of part of the code, and a 100X in the scale up of the simulation.
+Since 2010, Dompé SpA, through its dedicated Drug Discovery Platform, has invested in a proprietary software for computer aided drug design (CADD).
+The most relevant tool is the de novo structure-based virtual screening software LiGen™ (Ligand Generator), co-designed in collaboration with the Italian super computer center, CINECA.
+The distinguishing feature of LiGen™, is that it has been designed and developed to run on High Performance Computing (HPC) architectures.
+To maintain the performance primate beyond 2020, Dompé has decided to take the opportunity to embed in LiGen™ the emerging and most innovative technologies and new programming paradigms, which are leading the transition to the exa-scale computing era.
+In the ANTAREX framework, Dompé has fully exploited the combination of excellence in HPC software design, development and tuning of the Politecnico di Milano and the World-Class competences of CINECA in the deployment and optimization of extreme-scale computer simulations.
+So, at the end of the project, Dompé was able to obtain a 100X of performance increase due to the redesign of part of the code, and a 100X in the scale up of the simulation.
 This exa-scale ready LiGen™ version was used to perform the ANTAREX4ZIKA virtual screening simulation.

-Intention of the ANTAREX partners is to make available to the research community the outcome of the simulation to support and speedup the discovery of novel treatment to fight the Zika pandemic.
-Participating in ANTAREX allowed Dompé to take advantage of HPC-accelerated and tuneable solutions, thus illuminating new development paths not viable using conventional computing.
-Exploiting ANTAREX’s HPC technologies supporting autotuning, scalability and energy efficiency, Dompé is now able to optimize molecular docking to reduce the virtual screening process for the identification of new active compounds by two orders of magnitude.
-The lesson learnt from the point of view of the drug industry (but for the scientific research as well) this perspective opens up the possibility to shorten the path from the discovery of a health threat, like the case of a sudden pandemic virus, to the prompt availability of candidate drugs.
+The intention of the ANTAREX partners is to make available to the research community the outcome of the simulation to support and speedup the discovery of a novel treatment to fight the Zika pandemic.
+Its participation in ANTAREX has allowed Dompé to take advantage of HPC-accelerated and tunable solutions, thus indicating new development paths that would not be viable using conventional computing.
+By exploiting ANTAREX’s HPC technologies supporting autotuning, scalability and energy efficiency, Dompé is now able to optimize molecular docking to reduce the virtual screening process for the identification of new active compounds by two orders of magnitude.
+What the drug industry (and scientific research) has learned is that this perspective opens up the possibility to shorten the time between the discovery of a health threat, like the case of a sudden pandemic virus, to the prompt availability of candidate drugs.